WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Kirstie-Whitaker/Weekly-meetings.md

 * ASG Theme Leads meeting.
   * & follow up w BMA.
 * Coached someone for an interview & said fun and motivational things 💪
+  * Coached someone else for a promotion and said very similar fun and motivational things to them too 🙌
 * Had a fun call with someone who's struggling and gave some advice on how to collaborate without feeling like it's super overwhelming.
 * Catch up w ML.
 * Meetings re: ongoing partnership.